 "One of the problems is that they are living in cramped conditions.
 Idleness is another issue and we want to work more closely with educational bodies and even sports federations so they can keep positively occupied while they wait (for asylum requests to be processed)," Lofven said.

-Sweden, which has a population of 9.7 million, received 163,000asylum applications
+Sweden, which has a population of 9.7 million, received 163,000 asylum applications last year.

 dj/jm (AFP, AP, Reuters)